 At the closing of the Rights Offering, the unexercised Preferential Rights will automatically convert into an equal number of Scrips, which will be sold via the Scrips Private Placement.
 The Scrips Private Placement will be organised by way of an accelerated bookbuilding procedure among institutional investors in order to determine a single market price per Scrip and is expected not to last longer than one business day.
 The investors who acquire Scrips enter into an irrevocable commitment to exercise the Scrips and thus to subscribe for the corresponding number of New Shares at the Issue Price and in accordance with the Ratio.

-The Net Scrips Proceeds will be announced via press release and will be paid to the holders of such unexercised Preferential Rights upon presentation of coupon no. 6 (the "Net Scrips Proceeds Payment").
-Neither the Issuer nor the Joint Bookrunners nor any other person procuring a sale of the Scrips will be responsible for any lack of Net Scrips Proceeds arising from the sale of the Scrips in the Scrips Private Placement.
-If the Net Scrips Proceeds are less than EUR 0.01 per unexercised Preferential Right, the holders of such unexercised Preferential Rights are not entitled to receive any payment and, instead, the Net Scrips Proceeds will be transferred to the Issuer.
+The Net Scrips Proceeds will be announced via press release and will be paid to the holders of such unexercised Preferential Rights upon presentation of coupon no. 11 (the "Net Scrips Proceeds Payment").
+Neither the Issuer nor the Joint Bookrunners nor any other person procuring a sale of the Scrips will be responsible for any lack of Net Scrips Proceeds are less than EUR 0.01 per unexercised Preferential Right, the holders of such unexercised Preferential Right, the holders of such unexercised Preferential Right, the holders of such unexercised Preferential Right, the Noter Scrips Proceeds are less than EUR 0.01 per unexercised Preferential Right, the holders of such unexercised Preferential Rights are not entitled to receive any payment and, instead, the Net Scrips Proceeds will be transferred to the Issuer.